M.A. Degree Description

-This program is designed to prepare highly skilled and qualified school counselors to practice in school settings.
-It emphasizes self-understanding and self-development through individual and small group activities and stresses an ecological, multi -system intervention perspective to promote effective interventions in a school setting at the elementary, middle, or high school levels.
-Counseling in the schools denotes a professional relationship that involves a trained school counselor, a student, and significant others: parents, siblings, peers, and teachers/administrators in the student’s life.
+Designed to prepare highly skilled and qualified school counselors to practice in school settings, it emphasizes self-understanding and self-development through individual and small group activities and stresses an ecological, systemic perspective to promote effective interventions in a school setting at the elementary, middle, or high school levels.
+Counseling in the schools denotes a professional relationship that involves a professional school counselor, a student, and stakeholders: parents, siblings, peers, and teachers/administrators, and communities in the student’s life.
 The focus of such relationships is personal development and decision-making based on self-understanding and knowledge of the environment.
 Services provided by school counselors are comprehensive and developmental in nature.
-The school counselor possesses knowledge and skills that enable delivery of an effective program that includes attention to cultural diversity and special needs of children.
+The school counselor possesses knowledge and skills that enable delivery of an effective plan that includes attention to cultural diversity and children with special needs.

-The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the National Council of Accreditation of Teacher Education [NCATE] and the State of Connecticut and it provides knowledge and skills that can lead to national certification as a professional counselor by the National Board of Certified Counselors [NBCC] and/or licensure as a professional counselor [LPC] in the states that currently license professional counselors as well as Puerto Rico.
+The Counselor Education program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the National Council of Accreditation of Teacher Education [NCATE] and the State of Connecticut.
+The curriculum also provides knowledge and skills that can lead to national certification as a professional counselor by the National Board of Certified Counselors [NBCC] and/or licensure as a professional counselor [LPC] in the states that currently license professional counselors.

-The School Counseling program includes four full-time professors who teach core courses.
+Counselor Education includes four full-time professors who teach core courses.
 Additional faculty in the Department of Educational Psychology teach core courses in the areas of research and evaluation, consultation, and special education.
-All faculty members in the program are productive researchers providing reference to relevant research findings in instructional experiences, counseling supervision, and collaborative involvement of students in program faculty research activities.
+All faculty members are productive researchers who provide relevant research findings in instructional experiences, counseling supervision, and collaborative involvement of students in faculty research activities.